-Get the Corrado VR6 out onto the open road (or even better, a race circuit or airfield) and it was transformed into a hard-charging performance car.
+However, getting the Corrado VR6 out onto the open road (or even better, a race circuit or airfield) transformed it into a hard-charging performance car.
 The chassis was very well balanced and forgiving, the brakes were adequate and fade-free, and the low-down torque of the 2.9 litre 6-cylinder engine hauled you out of bends and catapulted you down the next straight.
 The suspension, which round town was comfortable and compliant, became firm and well-balanced, absorbing bumps and irregularities without any of the body roll, wallowing, and sloppiness of the equivalent Mk3 Golf GTi – the Corrado was a very well sorted car indeed.
-This could be further improved with a variety of after-market suspension options.
+This could be further improved with a variety of after-market suspension and brake options.

 Yet for all this performance (0-60 in 6.4s and a standing quarter of 15.1s @ 93mph) one could cruise at 70mph on the motorway with 4 adults (including driver) and their luggage, and still return an mpg in the low 30’s.
 With just the driver, a light right foot, and a long motorway journey, and you could even expect to be in the high 30’s.

 The Corrado was based on the Mk2 Golf floor-pan with some parts donated from the Passat.
 However, some of the parts and much of the bodywork were made by Karmann.
-Those parts that are common to the Golf and/or Passat are cheap to buy, but the Karmann parts are very expensive (eg. £500 for an unpainted rear bumper, possibly more these days) and it is this factor that made the Corrado expensive to produce and what ultimately killed it as VW didn’t make sufficient profit on each car sold.
-The fact that a VR6 engine was also offered on the Golf, albeit with a small reduction in capacity and horsepower, for a significantly cheaper price probably did not help matters either.
+Those parts that were common to the Golf and/or Passat were cheap to buy, but the Karmann parts were very expensive (eg. £500 for an unpainted rear bumper) and it was this factor that made the Corrado expensive to produce, and is what ultimately killed it as VW didn’t make sufficient profit on each car sold.
+The fact that a VR6 engine was also offered on the Golf, albeit with a small reduction in capacity and horsepower, for a significantly cheaper price, probably did not help matters either.

 The VR6 engine for the Corrado was originally designed to benefit from a dual tract variable-length inlet manifold called the VSR (German: “Variables SaugRohr“) and made by Pieronberg for VW Motorsport.
 This gave extra low-down torque but was deleted before production on cost grounds and was instead offered as an after-market option.
 The design was later sold to Schrick who redesigned it and offered it as the Schrick VGI (“Variable Geometry Intake”) which is what I had fitted to my car.